bregman-arie/bregman-arie.github.io/_posts/aws/2019-11-19-aws-cloud-practitioner-notes.markdown

 ### Shared Responsibility Model

+Shared Responsibility Model is about who is responsible for what in AWS cloud.

 * Customers are responsible for security in the cloud
     * You are responsible for any data you upload to AWS
     * You are responsible for configuring the services you are using
+    * You are responsible for platform, applications identity and access management

 * AWS is responsible for security of the cloud
-    * Hardware
-    * Global Infrastructure
+    * Hardware & Global Infrastructure
-    * Operation of Managed Services
+    * Operation of Managed services
+        * Compute, Storage, Database, Networking

-    * Basically anything you can't touch
+AWS is basically responsible for anything you can't touch

 ### AWS Compliance Programs